 Groups will be limited to a maximum of 8 members.

-Waiting lists available for upcoming groups once filled.
+Waiting lists available for upcoming groups once all spaces are filled.

 For many middle-aged women hovering around 50, there is usually plenty of social and family support to draw upon as they approach the traditional transitions of this period of life.
 From facing empty nest syndrome to planning their kids’ weddings or becoming grandmothers, these happenings are so accepted and expected that conversations about them take place everywhere: at the grocery store, all over the media, around the family dinner table, or during Wine Wednesdays with girlfriends.

 But what about the middle-aged woman hovering around 50 that does not have kids—who is Not-a-Mom, either by choice or due to circumstances other than fertility challenges?
 Where does she fit in?
 Where are the water cooler convos, meet-ups, happy hours, or family conversations that directly address her unique realities and feelings about her past, present, and future as a childfree, 50-ish woman in today’s world?

 “Childfree” is a term commonly used to refer to women who have chosen to not have children or who feel that ambivalence and/or life circumstances (not meeting the right partner, dedication to career or vocation, financial hardship, etc.) led them to not becoming mothers.
 This decision impacts their lives differently than middle-aged mothers, in ways that sometimes lead childfree women to feel like they do not fit in with their families, friends, or the larger world.
 Often, childfree women experience feelings of being misunderstood or labeled as selfish, immature, and misguided.